hyprland-community/hyprland-autoname-workspaces/README.md

 $ ./hyprland-autoname-workspaces --dedup
 ```

-# Configuration
+## Configuration

 Edit the mapping of applications class -> icon in the config file `~/.config/hyprland-autoname-workspaces/config.toml`.
 No need to restart the applications then, there is an autoreload.

-Hint: You can use glyphsearch and copy the unicode icon of your font for example https://glyphsearch.com/?query=book&copy=unicode
+_Hint_: You can use glyphsearch and copy the unicode icon of your font for example https://glyphsearch.com/?query=book&copy=unicode